-Steampunk Spotter is an Ansible Playbook scanning tool that increases reliability, security, and trust of your automation while reducing development and test time and outages.
+Steampunk Spotter is an Ansible Playbook Platform that increases reliability, security, and trust of your automation while reducing development and test time and outages.
 Spotter analyses your Ansible Playbooks, provides recommendations on how to improve them to avoid unwanted results, and helps you understand what happens when you run them to identify potential issues before they are executed.
 Use it to reduce risk, speed up, and simplify your automation.

 Development, Quality Assurance, Operations and Security teams will find Steampunk Spotter as an invaluable tool for

 assisted playbook writing, simplified Ansible upgrades, and achieving reliable and secure execution of automation.